* Largest Florida alligator recorded: 17 feet 5 inches.

 The Associated Press

-SALT SPRINGS -- An alligator fatally attacked a 23-year-old woman Sunday near Lake George, authorities said.
+SALT SPRINGS -- An alligator fatally attacked a 23-year-old woman Sunday near Lake George,

 The woman had been staying at a secluded cabin near a springhead that feeds into the lake, said Marion County Fire-Rescue Capt.
 Joe Amigliore.